NREL/ProgressiveHedging.jl/docs/src/examples/basic.md

 nothing # hide
 ```

+## Determining the Consensus Variables

+!!! note "Determining the Consensus Variables"

+    You may notice that we never specifically indicated which variables needed nonanticipativity constraints.
+ProgressiveHedging determines this automatically for us using the scenario tree we constructed, the stage the variable is in and the name the variable is given.
+When using the [`JuMPSubproblem`](@ref), the name of the variable is determined by calling the function `JuMP.name` on each `JuMP.VariableRef` object.
+The stage is given by the dictionary given to the [`JuMPSubproblem`](@ref) constructor as seen in the subproblem creation function above.
+This is possible because the combination of a [`ScenarioID`](@ref) and a [`StageID`](@ref) uniquely determine a node on the scenario tree.
+Any variables with the same names that belong to this node are assumed to require nonanticipativity constraints and so are identified as consensus variables.

+## Extensive Solve

 For smaller problems, it is also possible to solve the extensive form of the problem directly.
 ProgressiveHedging.jl is capable of building the extensive form from the previously defined function and scenario tree.

 ```@example basic